-- 1 update the Linux or Windows operating system to a version that Vibe supports.
-For information about which versions are supported, see Section 2.1, "Vibe Server Requirements," on page 17. - For information about how to update the operating system, view the appropriate documentation for your operating system. - 2 (Conditional) If you updated a Linux server, the TrueType font path that Vibe uses for document conversion might be broken after the update.
-To fix this problem, you need to re-run the Vibe installation after upgrading the Linux operating system. - For information on how to run the Vibe installation, see Section 4.1, "Linux: Installing and Setting Up a Basic Vibe Site," on page 49 for a basic installation, or Chapter 10, "Performing an Advanced Vibe Installation," on page 105 for an advanced installation.
+1 Update the Linux or Windows operating system to a version that Vibe supports.

+For information about which versions are supported, see Section 2.1, "Vibe Server Requirements," on page 19.

+For information about how to update the operating system, view the appropriate documentation for your operating system.

+2 (Conditional) If you updated a Linux server, the TrueType font path that Vibe uses for document conversion might be broken after the update.
+To fix this problem, you need to re-run the Vibe installation after upgrading the Linux operating system.

+For information on how to run the Vibe installation, see Section 4.1, "Linux: Installing and Setting Up a Basic Vibe Site," on page 57 for a basic installation, or Chapter 10, "Performing an Advanced Vibe Installation," on page 115 for an advanced installation.

+VI Migrate

+- Chapter 23, "Migrating Existing Novell Vibe Data into a New Vibe 3.3 System," on page 197 - Chapter 24, "Migrating from SiteScape Forum or Other Collaboration Software," on page 203

-23 Migrating Existing Novell Vibe Data into a New Vibe 3.2 System
+23 Migrating Existing Novell Vibe Data into a New Vibe 3.3 System